 Complete Subjects are noun phrases or noun clauses.
-A noun phrases is a group of words that together act like a noun.
+A noun phrase is a group of words that together act like a noun.
 Look at the examples:

-Keep in mind that you can't pick the head of the noun phrase and single out one word (e.g. the boy in the example above) and say it's our subject.
-Because the subject is not just any boy; it's 'the boy standing next to Max.'
+Keep in mind that you cannot pick the head of the noun phrase and single out one word (e.g. the boy in the example above) and say it is our subject.
+Because the subject is not just any boy; it is 'the boy standing next to Max.'